Prince Paul (producer): 1980s and 1990s

 According to Paul, he originally proposed the idea for A Prince Among Thieves to Russell Simmons in the early 1990s but Simmons was not interested.
 While describing his goals for the album in an interview he said, "I wanted to make a movie on wax.
-I wanted to make an adults’ kid album."
+I wanted to make an adults' kid album."
 To prepare for the album he watched many B movies and tried to use scenes from various films as inspiration.
+On A Prince Among Thieves, Paul also repurposed some of the beats he had initially composed for Horror City.
 In addition to the extensive list of rappers on the album, Paul reached out to Vanilla Ice to perform on "Handle Your Time" with Sadat X and Xzibit.
 He also reached out to The Notorious B.I.G. about playing a role on the album and was supposed to meet up with him the night he was murdered.